UoB-OOP/COMS10017-2022/summative/cw-model.md

 The detectives win, if:
 - A detective finish a move on the same station as Mr X.
-- There are no unoccupied stations for Mr X to travel to
+- There are no unoccupied stations for Mr X to travel to.

 Mr X wins, if:
-- Mr X manages to complete the last round/fill the log without getting caught by the detectives.
+- Mr X manages to fill the log and the detectives subsequently fail to catch him with their final moves.
-The round is only over once the detectives have also completed their moves.
 - The detectives can no longer move any of their playing pieces.

 ##### FINALISE GAMESTATE